redsonola/collabcmi/README.md

 Using nvm as a package manager.

-If on Windows, use: https://github.com/coreybutler/nvm-windows
+If on Windows, use (& follow instructions here): https://github.com/coreybutler/nvm-windows
+Apparently: https://chocolatey.org is the Windows version of homebrew.

 First Install nvm (node version manager)